gsl12/Tiny-M/README.md

 This is a Corona project.
 It is based on [Voron V0](https://github.com/VoronDesign/Voron-0) .
-As extruder i used [Voron Jetpack](https://github.com/VoronDesign/Jetpack-Extruder). or my new [Nema17 Pocketwatch](https://github.com/gsl12/VoronUsers/tree/master/printer_mods/GSL12/pocketwatch_nema17)
+As extruder I used [Voron Jetpack](https://github.com/VoronDesign/Jetpack-Extruder). or my new [Nema17 Pocketwatch](https://github.com/gsl12/VoronUsers/tree/master/printer_mods/GSL12/pocketwatch_nema17)

 Source is available at [Tiny-M Onshape](https://cad.onshape.com/documents/d2a24a4147c3d522115f6ea5/w/d8f44be5c0a081fbf527e154/e/debb6c2779e27f86389232d5).